 “Find out what proportion of people coming to your website actually do what you want them to do,” says Hawtin.
 Your objective will usually be to persuade visitors to complete a key action - known as an 'Event' or 'Goal'.
 For instance:

-- sharing or ‘Liking’ a post on social media;
+- sharing or ‘Liking’ a post on social media

-- contacting you via a form or mailto: link;
+- contacting you via an online form

-- signing up to your e-newsletter;
+- signing up to your e-newsletter

 For example, you can create a goal which will track when someone makes a purchase and how much they spend.

 You can also track visitors who fail to complete.
 This can help you identify problems with your online order process.
 If conversion is low, you can look at the ordering process step by step to determine how you could make it more user-friendly.

 “By simplifying an online form or adding a faster payment gateway, you’ll get a higher conversion rate because people are more likely to complete the process,” explains Hawtin.

 You might discover that parts of your website are ineffective.
 If your website is content-driven, you will want to improve or update it regularly.